memgraph/docs/docs/reference-guide/graph-algorithms.md

 Memgraph's implementation of the Dijkstra's algorithm uses a modified version of this algorithm that can handle length restriction and is based on the relationship expansion syntax.
-The length restriction parameter is optional, and when it's not set, it can increase the complexity of the algorithm.
+The length restriction parameter is optional, and when it's not set, it can increase the complexity of algorithm execution.
 It is important to note that the term "length" in this context denotes the number of traversed relationships and not the sum of their weights.

 The following example will find the shortest path with a maximum length of 4 relationships between nodes `n` and `m`.

 ```cypher
 MATCH path=(n {id: 0})-[:CloseTo *WSHORTEST 4 (r, n | n.total_USD) total_weight]-(m {id: 46})